katlindang/katlindang.github.io/README.md

  [![Screen-Shot-2022-06-02-at-12-02-39-AM.png](https://i.postimg.cc/d1hmPnD4/Screen-Shot-2022-06-02-at-12-02-39-AM.png)](https://postimg.cc/gXP63VVZ)  [![Screen-Shot-2022-06-02-at-12-02-59-AM.png](https://i.postimg.cc/tJ0P0jK4/Screen-Shot-2022-06-02-at-12-02-59-AM.png)](https://postimg.cc/WFntrQpB)

 Learning Music Ableton and Attack Magazine has some great functionality and usefulness, but the initial design for both of these sites had a high severity rating on some parts of the heuristic evaluation.
-The website I chose to focus on was Learning Music Ableton because I liked the fuctionality and inclusion of interactive soundboards on the site.
+The website I chose to focus on was Learning Music Ableton because I liked the functionality and inclusion of interactive soundboards on the site.
+I based my project off of Learning music ableton and redesigned it into a functional app.
 The goal of this UX project is to cater a music learning website to middle aged men, so with this in mind, the redesign will include some key aspects as follows:

 - For Learning Music Ableton, the heuristic principles that had a high severity rating were Visibility of System Status, Match Between System and the Real World, and Help and Documentation.